surabhilata/ECLIPSE/README.md

 The Atlas reference files are required for any ECLIPSE run (test or your own data).
 They are too large to host in the repository and are available from Zenodo: <https://doi.org/10.5281/zenodo.19119408>.

-Download these files and place them in the repository root:
+Download these files and place them in the unzipped downloaded test_data directory:

 | File                                                                  | Purpose                                                |
 | --------------------------------------------------------------------- | ------------------------------------------------------ |